Morris George Cornell Vaagenes

-Morris George Cornell Vaagenes is a former leader of the Lutheran and Ecumenical Charismatic movement since 1970.
-He was chairman of the International Lutheran Conference on the Holy Spirit, and is an ordained pastor for the Evangelical Lutheran Church in America (ELCA).
+Morris George Cornell Vaagenes Jr. (September 30, 1929 – May 8, 2023) was an American leader of the Lutheran and Ecumenical Charismatic movement from 1970.
+He was chairman of the International Lutheran Conference on the Holy Spirit, and an ordained pastor for the Evangelical Lutheran Church in America (ELCA).
 Vaagenes was a missionary to Madagascar and Pastor-Emeritus of North Heights Lutheran Church, a mega-church in Roseville, Minnesota, and Arden Hills, Minnesota.
-He is the author of two books and president of Renewal International, a ministry in Madagascar.
+He was the author of two books and president of Renewal International, a ministry in Madagascar.
 As of April 2010, Vaagenes served as Senior Pastor of the Lutheran Church in Brooklyn Center, Minnesota.

 Under the leadership of Vaagenes, North Heights Lutheran Church expanded to two campuses to accommodate its growing membership.
 Its ministries include music and drama productions.
 North Heights officially closed after a long-running rift in the congregation; the last service was scheduled for Sunday, March 13, 2016.
 Members of the congregation contributed to a Heritage and Vision fund to rescue the church.
 On Sunday, April 10, 2016, a reopening celebration service was held, 1,894 people attended; it was the largest single event ever held at the Arden Hills campus.

-Morris Vaagenes is the son of Morris George Carson Vaagenes and Hanna Bøvre Vaagenes.
+Morris Vaagenes was the son of Morris George Carson Vaagenes and Hanna Bøvre Vaagenes.
 Both parents were born in Norway.